 Agile processes to incorporate evolving requirements:

 During implementation, the tasks were executed in sprints.
-A Task could be referenced as the process of identifying user’s requirement and basis that doling-out dashboards pertinent to them.
+A Task could be referenced as the process of identifying the user’s requirement and basis that doling-out dashboards pertinent to them.
 A typical task completion span was around 5-6 days.
-Having these shorter sprints increased the visibility of the value added as the business users were able to see the impact very early in the implementation phase.
+Having these shorter sprints increased the visibility of the value-added as the business users were able to see the impact very early in the implementation phase.
 They started to comprehend what else could be achieved and that’s where they understood the actual power of the tool and updated their requirements.
 Our Agile methodology helped to incorporate these evolving demands.

 While we started implementation with a sole focus on the sales department, we ended up delivering value to Finance, Procurement, Services, warehouses and HR department too.

 We worked closely with each of these concerned departments to understand their day-to-day interactions across applications.
 It influenced how we developed the dashboards, what the functionality should be, what would be the underlying algorithm and how we designed the visual layer—essentially, how we could make it more insightful & informative for the end-users.